cjerrington/cjerrington.github.io/src/posts/2023/2023-10-17-implementing-tinacms-with-11ty.md

 ---
 title: TinaCMS + 11ty
-excerpt: Taking a deep dive into setting up a CMS for my static site with TinaCMS
+description: Taking a deep dive into setting up a CMS for my static site with TinaCMS
 draft: false
 date: 2023-10-17T05:00:00.000Z
 tags: